tytydraco/yessleep/out/My_university_has_an_abandoned_building_thats_scrubbed_from_the_map.md

 First thing I did was try to find it on a map.
 Pull up Apple Maps right now.
 Search “Triad Apartments.”
 Try Google Maps.
 Try the official interactive campus map on the university’s website.
 Look through the PDF they give to every incoming student listing every building and parking lot on campus.

 It's not labeled.
 Not on any of them.
-The building, which physically exists, I have stood in front of it, does not appear on a single publicly accessible map of the university.
+The building, which physically exists, tucked on the far obscure edge of campus, far away from every other dorm, apartment, even academic building.
+I have stood in front of it, and it does not appear on a single publicly accessible map of the university.

 Every other residential building is labeled.
 Every dining hall, every academic building, every surface lot.
 Triad is simply absent, like someone went through and very deliberately made sure it wouldn't appear.
 So I started asking around.
 Carefully, and to people I trusted.
 Here's what the process looked like: